decoverto/decoverto/README.md

 ### Simple class

-The following example demonstrates how to annotate a basic, non-nested class for serialization, and how to serialize to JSON and back:
+The following example demonstrates how to annotate a basic, non-nested, class and how to convert to JSON and back:

 ```typescript
 import {DecoratedJson, jsonObject, jsonMember} from 'decorated-json';